 Properties or parcels of land annexed into The City are protected by the annexation provisions described in the board order through which it was annexed.

-Currently, there are four active annexation board orders within The City.
+Currently, there are three active annexation board orders within The City.
 Each annexation order may provide special assessment and taxation consideration to City lands.
 These orders include:

 Annexation Board Order Summaries